epfl-ada/ada-2023-project-thepiratesofthestreet/readme.md

 ## Research questions 🔍

-To satisfy our interest in speculative fictional worlds and their evolution over time, we aim to answer the following questions:
+To satisfy our interest in speculative fictional worlds, the sentiments attached to the topics and their evolution over time, we aim to answer the following questions:
 1. What are the topics of speculative fictional stories?
 How did they evolve over time?
 2. How did the sentiment in speculative fictional stories evolve over time?
 3. Are sentiment and topics linked with each other?